Frequently Asked Questions

 - Inquiry - We need some basic information about you to get the process started.
 Give us a call or inquire online.
 (You will be taken to BBBS America site.
 Don't worry, we will still get your inquiry when you submit the form)

-- Attend an Information Session - We hold these every Thursday at 12pm & 6pm in our office.
-We go over the program, answer any questions, and you'll receive an application.
+- Attend an Information Session - Complete an Orientation where we go over the program, answer any questions, and you'll receive an application.

 - Application & Interview - The interview offers us a chance to learn about you and your interests so we have a good understanding of what type of child to match you with.
 It takes approximately one hour.
 Please bring your completed application, driver's license, and auto insurance to your interview.